Eddie Sheldrake: Later years

 After graduating from UCLA, Sheldrake became a furniture salesman and president of a furniture manufacturing company.
 He opened Kentucky Fried Chicken shops with his brother Don, starting in Belmont Shore, California, in 1965.
 By 1971, they owned 10 in Los Angeles County and Orange County.
 Wanting to expand from KFC to an original restaurant, the brothers began their Polly's Pies chain in Fullerton in 1968.
 It was a former Pie Pantry location, with two Ps serving as the front door handles.
 Not wanting to spend money to change the doors, they named the restaurant in honor of their manager's newborn daughter, Polly.
 The restaurant expanded to over a dozen locations in Los Angeles and Orange counties.
 Best known for their pies, they also serve other comfort food.

-Personal life and death
+Personal life

 Sheldrake had eight children.
 As a college freshman in 1948, he married his first wife, Lois, who was a student at Pepperdine University.
 She died of cancer in 1959.
 They had two sons and two daughters.

 Sheldrake died on May 8, 2025, at the age of 98.